khulnasoft/tradescope/docs/faq.md

 ## Beginner Tips & Tricks

 * When you work with your strategy & hyperopt file you should use a proper code editor like VSCode or PyCharm.
-A good code editor will provide syntax highlighting as well as line numbers, making it easy to find syntax errors (most likely pointed out by Tradescope during startup).
+A good code editor will provide syntax highlighting as well as line numbers, making it easy to find syntax errors (most likely pointed out by Freqtrade during startup).

-## Tradescope common questions
+## Freqtrade common questions

-### Can tradescope open multiple positions on the same pair in parallel?
+### Can freqtrade open multiple positions on the same pair in parallel?

-No. Tradescope will only open one position per pair at a time.
+No. Freqtrade will only open one position per pair at a time.
 You can however use the [`adjust_trade_position()` callback](strategy-callbacks.md#adjust-trade-position) to adjust an open position.

 Backtesting provides an option for this in `--eps` - however this is only there to highlight "hidden" signals, and will not work in live.

 ### The bot does not start

-Running the bot with `tradescope trade --config config.json` shows the output `tradescope: command not found`.
+Running the bot with `freqtrade trade --config config.json` shows the output `freqtrade: command not found`.

 This could be caused by the following reasons: